open223/docs.open223.info/_sources/explanation/concepts.md

  - **Zone:** A collection of DomainSpaces grouped together based on building services or controls.

- - **Properties:** Properties often represent the actuation and measurement points within a buidling.
+ - **Properties:** Properties often represent the actuation and measurement points within a building.
 They may be associated with real-time data.
 They also may define the attributes of other entities (e.g. Equipment, DomainSpaces, Zones).
 They can be further contextualized using enumerations.

  - **Enumerations:** The standard uses enumerations to convey groups of useful values for describing attributes of Properties, Equipment, and other things in the model.
 For example, the enumeration `Role-Cooling` describes that the equipment in question provides cooling.